-The Elden Ring release date is getting closer which means Xbox, PlayStation, and Windows PC owners might want to pre-order the game.
+The Elden Ring release date is close which means some Xbox, PlayStation, and PC owners might want to pre-order a copy of the game.
 There are some great reasons to buy Elden Ring right now but, there are also some great reasons to put your wallet away and wait.

 Elden Ring is headed to PlayStation 5, PlayStation 4, Xbox Series X, Xbox Series S, Xbox One, and PC via Steam.
 The game supports Smart Delivery on Microsoft’s Xbox consoles as well as a free upgrade to the PS5 version for players who purchase the PS4 version of the game.

 In this guide we’ll take you through the best reasons to pre-order Elden Ring right now as well as the best reasons to hang back and wait a few more days.
 Some of you might even want to skip a pre-order and wait until after the game comes out to buy your copy.

-Pre-Order Elden Ring If You Love Soulsborne Games
+Pre-Order Elden Ring If You Love FromSoftware Games

-If you absolutely love Soulsborne games, pre-ordering Elden Ring is probably a no-brainer.
+If you absolutely love FromSoftware/Soulsborne games, pre-ordering a copy of Elden Ring is probably a no-brainer.

 If you had a great time with Demon's Souls, Dark Souls, Dark Souls 2, Dark Souls 3, Bloodborne, and/or Sekiro, this game will be right up your alley.

-From the trailer and information that we currently have, it looks like Elden Ring pulls in elements from all of FromSoftware's previous titles.
+From the trailer, previews, and information we currently have, Elden Ring pulls in elements from all of FromSoftware's previous titles.

 The game features "a vast and seamless landscape with natural weather and time-of-day progression" which you'll be able to traverse on foot or horseback.
 You can do it alone or with friends.